 He was a 2018 Visual Artist Fellow through the Mississippi Arts Commission and National Endowment for the Arts.
 He won the 16th Annual Smithsonian Photo Contest in 2019, the 2019 Southern Prize from the South Arts organization, the 2019 Zeiss Photography Award, and the 2019 ZEKE Award for Documentary Photography.

 Doyle has exhibited in New York, London, Atlanta, Mississippi and beyond.
 His work has been published in The New York Times, Washington Post, Wall Street Journal, ProPublica, ESPN, The Guardian, CNN and numerous outlets.

 "Delta Hill Riders"

-The project reveals how deep and diverse this community is.
-I’ve covered black heritage rodeos, horse shows, trail rides, “Cowboy Night” at black nightclubs, and subjects’ homes across the Delta.
+The project began January 2017 when I attended a black heritage rodeo in Greenville, Mississippi.
+The body of work reveals how deep these traditions run in the rural Delta.
+I’ve been invited to black heritage rodeos, horse shows, trail rides, “Cowboy Nights” at black nightclubs, and to subjects’ homes across the region.

 These images were from an assignment I had with The Guardian about food insecurities and racial disparities related to COVID-19 in rural Holmes County, Mississippi.
 This is the poorest county in the poorest state in the nation, and 100 percent of the public school students receive free breakfast and lunch through the school system.
 With schools being closed, missing these meals puts a big financial strain on parents and guardians.
 In response to the article, the superintendent of the district started receiving donations , providing more funding for meal deliveries and healthy food.
 This result is the best news I've heard in weeks.